MikaelMayer/Editor/README.md

 * Worksheets
 * Forms

-## Need for a toolbar
+### Need for a toolbar

 We need a general-purpose HTML edition toolbar to edit all the web pages without relying only on the devtools.
 Furthermore, we need the toolbar to expose udpate ambiguities and let the user choose from them.

-## Need for a better WYSIWYG webpage editor.
+### Need for a better WYSIWYG webpage editor.

 Why not try [Slate?](https://www.slatejs.org) if it works for the entire HTML.
 Apparently it does. https://github.com/ianstormtaylor/slate/blob/master/docs/reference/slate-html-serializer/index.md

-# License
+## License

 This technology is offered without any warranty (for the moment).
 Please refer [Sketch-n-sketch](https://github.com/ravichugh/sketch-n-sketch)'s license to use this technology commercially.
-For academic projects this should be fine.
+For academic projects and webpages this should be fine.

 [^elm-pages]: Similar to PHP, pages written in an Elm-like language are executed and served as HTML.
 For more info on how to write such pages, visit the [main project page](https://github.com/ravichugh/sketch-n-sketch)